Christian prayer beads have been used for thousands of years by people of many different faiths to connect with God.

 The most common is the Anglican Prayer Beads.
 These beads commemorate the 33 years of Jesus’ life.
 It begins with a cross to reflect on Jesus’ atoning sacrifice.
 The most significant and crucial bead is the “Invitatory Bead.”
 The Invitatory Bead appears as the first set of beads.
 It is the one that opens the door to prayer and brings God closer to us.

 The other 32 beads represent a week.
-Each week begins with the four Cruciform Beads.
-These beads represent the four Gospels and the four seasons.
-Seven Week Beads make up a week.
+Each week begins with the four Cruciform Beads, which represent the four Gospels and the four seasons.
+Seven-week beads make up a week.
 There are seven days in a week, seven liturgical seasons in a year, and seven days of creation.

 Some people also wear a Resurrection Bead alongside the Invitatory Bead.
 This bead symbolizes Christ’s resurrection and His promise of salvation.
 However, Anglican prayer beads are not associated with a specific prayer.
 Instead, they are meant to be incorporated into any prayer.
 Most prayers said with prayer beads have a biblical foundation.